Grease Colors Tell Us About Grease Quality

 FTIR Spectroscopy

-Fourier transform infrared (FTIR) spectroscopy identifies the type of base oil and thickener of the used grease.
-By comparing the unused fresh grease reference to the used grease sample, additive depletion or contamination by another grease type can be determined.
+Fourier transform infrared (FTIR) spectroscopy identifies the type of base oil and thickener in used grease.
+By comparing a fresh grease reference to a used grease sample, technicians can detect additive depletion or contamination by another grease type.

-In comparison to FTIR spectroscopy of oil, the measurement and interpretation of a grease spectrum are more complex.
-The thickener compounds can be very dominant within important areas of the spectrum that are normally used for the calculation of the water content or oxidation.
-FTIR spectroscopy is based on the principle that the molecules present in a lubricant can absorb infrared light at corresponding wavelengths depending on its typical structure.
-Additive degradation may be seen if a grease contains high-pressure additives.
-A fresh grease comparison might also reveal whether too much water is present.
+Compared to FTIR spectroscopy of oil, measuring and interpreting a grease spectrum is more complex.
+Thickener compounds can dominate key areas of the spectrum that are normally used to calculate water content or oxidation.
+FTIR spectroscopy works on the principle that molecules in a lubricant absorb infrared light at wavelengths corresponding to their typical structures.
+Technicians may detect additive degradation if a grease contains high-pressure additives.
+Comparing with fresh grease can also reveal excessive water content.

 Dropping Point

-When conducting the Dropping Point test, samples are heated until liquid melts and drops into a test tube.
-Grease samples that melt at temperatures greater than 300 degrees Celsius are not considered to have a dropping point.
+During the Dropping Point test, technicians heat samples until the grease liquefies and drops into a test tube.
+If a sample melts at temperatures above 300 °C, technicians consider it as not having a dropping point.

 Oil Bleeding Test

-To properly lubricate a bearing, a grease must release part of its oil during operation.
-Grease oil bleed rates for bearing lubrication are typically 1 to 5%.
-The bleed rate is influenced by the viscosity of the base oil and the operating temperature, which should be high enough to ensure appropriate bearing lubrication.
+To properly lubricate a bearing, grease must release part of its oil during operation.
+Grease oil bleed rates for bearing lubrication typically range from 1 to 5%.
+The bleed rate depends on the viscosity of the base oil and the operating temperature, which must be high enough to ensure appropriate bearing lubrication.

 Analytical Ferrography